 I use Renko only on certain forex pairs that I have found to trend quite well.
 I then find a box size that allows me to capture the bulk of the price moves, but also minimizes the whipsaw periods.
 Unfortunately, the whipsaw periods can’t be avoided…if the price is oscillating back and forth, so will Renko charts.

 With Renko charts, there is the possibility of always being in the market.
 When an opposite box color forms, exit the prior trade and enter a new one.
 The strategy will lose during choppy periods but will always capture the big moves when they happen.
 As mentioned, this only seems to work with certain box sizes, and some pairs tend to trend better than others.
 If you can find a way to avoid some of the choppy periods, that will aid performance greatly.
 I discussed this strategy in my Facebook group, and how well it did during the Covid-19 price moves.
 The strategy captured more than 200% in a little over 2 months.
 But then I did stop trading it to do more research because the backtesting I had originally done was limited.
-Also, prices were experiencing strong trends, and I suspected they would eventually revert back to be more choppy.
+Also, prices were experiencing strong trends, and I suspected they would eventually revert back to being more choppy.

 You can see how a strategy performs by adding up all your profits and losses on the Renko chart.
 Add some slippage to each trade.
 Seeing how a strategy performs over a long period of time will also allow you to estimate the maximum drawdown, which can be used to fine-tune position size.